 After I am satisfied I throw it in the washer just to SPIN.
 Spin it out and toss it in the dryer for 15 minutes.

+This is for top loading wash machines only.
 Wash mashine dying is a little different but the principles are the same.
 I first prepare the dye bath.
 I like to use the wash machine, so I run nearby water to get it hot, then fill the washer to the desired level with super hot water.
 A lot of times I will turn up my hot water tank so that the dye will set well.
 Ok, now that the washer is filling with hot, I get my powdered acid dye and add 1/2 teaspoon dry powder to the water.
 Let the machine finish filling and then agitate it for about 2 minutes.
 This distributes the dye, and makes sure all the clumps of dye are broken up.
 I add the fabric to the machine while it is agitating and let it agitate about 5 minutes.
 At that point I check the wash to be sure everything looks ok.
 I then add 1 cup of vinegar, and reset the timer to run another 12 minutes or so.
 I let it agitate 10 minutes, and then reset and let it agitate some more.
 After the time has elapsed, I spin the water out and put it right into the dryer on high heat for 30 minutes.
 This helps set the dye, and finishes felting the wool.
 I DO NOT wash or felt the wool prior to dying.
 I also DO NOT use any soap in the dye bath.
 I was doing this before and I got a lot more streaking than I do by omitting this step.

 If your cover needs to be lanolized (it will begin to feel wet) you can do so by dissolving 1 tablespoon of lanolin in 1 cup of hot water, cap the jar, and shake vigorously to emulsify.
 Let the mixture cool slightly.
 Pour it over the inside of the cover in your sink or basin, aiming at the area that gets the wettest.
 Squeeze the items a few times to distribute the lanolin mixture.
 Soak for 15 minutes or so, and then dry as directed above.
 When using liquid lanolin, you may use warm water to emulsify.